majgis/ngify/README.md

         inject: [ 'serviceName' ],
     }

-Ngify *appends* the following code to the file contents:
+The annotation statement is deleted and Ngify *appends* the following code to the file contents:

     angular.module('ngify')
         .controller('myCtrl', [ 'serviceName', module.exports ])